Geo-Web-Project/docs/docs/006-community-and-governance/006-sourcecred.md

 # SourceCred

 :::danger
-Note: SouceCred is no longer in use on the Geo Web, but we're keeping the documentation up for transparency.
+SouceCred is no longer in use on the Geo Web, but we're keeping the documentation up for reference.
 :::

 One of the early tools that we've relied on most heavily to support the Geo Web's [open organizational vision](./open-org) is [SourceCred](https://sourcecred.io/).&#x20;